 Personal finance and related topics are subjects I don’t think our school systems focus on enough, which leaves financial education up to the parents or the child’s initiative.

 When Should You Have “the talk?”

-My daughter is only 9 months old, and since she can’t speak coherently yet we have been able to avoid having “the talk.”
+My daughter is too young to understand money, so we have been able to avoid having “the talk.”
 You know, when your little one asks you for the first time, “Daddy, where does money come from?”